douglasstarnes/mempy-flask-heroku/README.md

 Now we can run the application and look at it in the browser.
 You should see something like this:
 ![Template index](readme_images/templateindex.png)

-Let's put the form in the `index.html` template:
+Let's add the form to the `index.html` template:
 ```html
 <h3>Create a new task</h3>
 <form action="" method="post">